 Being a small business owner is difficult, and it only gets harder when you’re starting out with fewer resources, connections, and generational wealth than other entrepreneurs.
 According to statistics by Fundera, as of 2021, over 2 million US businesses are Black owned.
 But with 32.5 million businesses in the country, we can do a lot better.
 There are plenty of Black entrepreneurs out there looking for a little help to get started or to grow what they already have.
-If you want to learn how to support Black-owned businesses, here are a few tips to get you started.
+If you want to learn how to help Black-owned businesses, here are a few tips to get you started.

 According to Black History, the oldest Black-owned business in America is E.E.
 Ward Moving & Storage.
 Founded in 1881 by John T. Ward and his son William S. Ward, this company is still going strong and has grown into a multi-million-dollar award-winning company run by husband and wife, Brian and Dominique Brooks.
 Together, they work hard to preserve the legacy of inclusion that the company was built on.
 You can check out their website at eeward.com.